After Endovascular Abdominal Aortic Aneurysm Repair

 Don't sit or stand for long periods without moving your legs and feet.

-Keep your feet up when you sit in a chair.
+Keep your feet propped up when you sit in a chair.

 Take your medicines exactly as directed.
 Don’t skip doses.

-Redness, pain, swelling, or fluid leaking from your incision
+Have redness, pain, swelling, or fluid leaking from your incision.

-Sudden coldness, pain, or paleness in your leg
+Have sudden coldness, pain, or paleness in your leg.

-Pain or heaviness in your chest or arms
+Feel pain or heaviness in your chest or arms.

 Follow-up